 I set them behind function key as shortcuts so with a flick of a wrist I can set the table to proper standing or sitting height without looking up any programs and menus.

-Keyboard in the picture is Corsair STRAFE RGB, mechanical gaming keyboard.
+The keyboard in the picture is Corsair STRAFE RGB, a mechanical gaming keyboard.

 I recently moved, so I had to take apart my workstation.

 I was without this computer connected control-system for few months and I stood up once.